1.8.16 Staff Supervision Policy

 - Monitoring and reviewing the implementation of this Policy at all levels.

-Working Together to Safeguard Children (HM Government, 2010) states "effective supervision is important in promoting good standards of practice, and supervisors should be available to practitioners as an important source of advice and expertise".
+Working Together to Safeguard Children (HM Government, 2010) (now archived) states "effective supervision is important in promoting good standards of practice, and supervisors should be available to practitioners as an important source of advice and expertise".

 The final Report of the Social Work Taskforce (2009) also highlights the importance of supervision and has made recommendations for there to be clear national requirements for the supervision of social workers.